Models

 4g-coverage-small

 If no mobile coverage contours are provided, then the locations of cell sites have to be provided and mobile coverage is determined by the distance from a cell site.
-Each site is assumed to provide coverage within a specified maximum radius, which is controlled by the model parameter Coverage radius around cell tower.
+Each site is assumed to provide coverage within a specified maximum radius, which is controlled by the model parameter coverage_distance.

 Feasibility

-Cellular is considered a feasible technology for a POI if it is within the cellular coverage area.
+Cellular is considered a feasible technology for a POI if it is within the cellular coverage area (3G, 4G or 5G).

 Required data inputs